kjolley/BIGSdb/README.txt

-v1.33.0: *Data explorer page linked to dashboard.
+v1.34.0: *Support for LINcodes based on cgMLST schemes. v1.33.0: *Data explorer page linked to dashboard.
 This offers an interactive
           decomposition tree based on selected fields with links directly to return query dataset.